 Reduce risk and assure your customers that your composite wood products fully comply with the California Air Resources Board (CARB) Airborne Toxic Control Measure (ATCM 93120) and the EPA Formaldehyde Rule for formaldehyde emissions.
 Producers selling hardwood plywood (veneer or composite core), particleboard, and medium density fiberboard (MDF) products in the United States must comply.
-As an existing CARB TPC, SCS will meet EPA regulatory requirements to certify composite wood products under Toxics Substance Control Act (TSCA) Title VI beginning December 12, 2017.
+SCS is an approved Third Party Certifier (TPC) for both CARB ATCM 93120 and TSCA Title VI regulatory requirements.
+SCS meets EPA regulatory requirements to certify composite wood products under Toxics Substance Control Act (TSCA) Title VI effective June 19, 2017.

 Important timeline and dates:

 This program applies to producers of medium density fiberboard (MDF), particle board (PB), and hardwood plywood (HWP), including veneer and composite core.

 Formaldehyde levels in certified products must fall within established limits set by the state of California for each type of product.
 For more information about the regulation, including updates and advisories, see:

 Complete and submit an SCS Application Form.
 SCS scopes the project based on information provided in the application and prepares a proposal for your approval with a suggested timeline and quote.
 Once you approve the proposal, you sign a Work Order.
 An SCS account manager is be assigned to guide you through the certification process.